NatalieC15/Coding/README.md

 ### Installing

-If your "HOME" environment variable is not set (or you don't know what this is):
-Open command prompt (Open Start Menu then type cmd and press [Enter]) Type the following line into the command prompt window exactly as shown: setx HOME "%USERPROFILE%"

-Press [Enter], you should see SUCCESS: Specified value was saved.
-Quit command prompt by typing exit then pressing [Enter]

 Installing the bash shell and Git:

 On windows, the bash shell and Git can be downloaded together from [here](https://gitforwindows.org/).
 When installing Git be sure to keep "Use Git from the Windows Command Prompt", "Checkout Windows-style, commit Unix-style line endings" and "Use Windows' default console window" selected.